 - I am a faculty or staff member, can I do this on my work hours?
 Ask your boss.

 - What are the expected hours of operation?
-Next week will are asking for one 8hr shift (exact times will be emailed, likely 8-5 or 9-6).
-We will be moving to two 6hr shifts per day starting in February.
+The POD operates from 10am to 10pm daily.
+Volunteer shifts last 6 hours.
 You will be able to use our online scheduling software to sign up for days and times that work for you.

 A message from Kristen Pogrba-Brown, PhD, MPH, Zuckerman College of Public Health: